Bird flu in US livestock: The risk to humans – DW – 12/06/2024

 "We have to get ready for H5N1.
 We've also got this rise in Ebola and other filovirus [severe hemorrhagic] infections that we're seeing — we have to be ready for that," Hotez said.
 "And we're starting to see [a rise in] mosquito transmitted virus infections like dengue and chikungunya and then Zika virus infections both in southern Europe and the southern United States."

-Scientists and health experts in the US have expressed concern several nominations and appointments president-elect Donald Trump has made for his incoming administration.
+Scientists and health experts in the United States have expressed concern about several nominations and appointments that President-elect Donald Trump has made for his incoming administration.

 Kennedy and Weldon are known for their opposition to vaccination.

-Although Trump was president at the outset of COVID-19 and led massive investment in vaccine supply security through programs such as Operation Warp Speed, Hotez said the absence of people with an established experience in health issues in Trump's new administration is concerning.
+Although Trump was president at the outset of the coronavirus pandemic and led massive investment in vaccine supply security through programs such as Operation Warp Speed, Hotez said the absence of people with established experience in health issues in Trump's new administration is concerning.

 "[In Trump's first administration] they were pretty mainstream public health physicians and public health scientists, but this new round is something that's quite different — they're contrarians, they're activists, they've openly campaigned against vaccines and interventions," Hotez said.

-Health experts in other nations are watching North America's handling of H5N1 closely.
+Health experts in other nations are closely watching how H5N1 is handled in North America.

 "The current incidence of infection in the US demands we closely study samples of viruses from humans and other animals," said Martin Schwemmle, a virologist at Freiburg University Medical Center.